JannesSP/Pythools/README.md

 ## Pictures
 Click on the picture to see some other example pictures.

+### Information that will be prepared in your README.md

 [![Readme project description](./img/readme_01.png)](./img/)

 [![Readme data overview](./img/readme_02.png)](./img/)

+### Thumbnail of the pdf from the prepared latex scripts

 [![latex title page](./img/title_page.png)](./img/)